-- bespoke and expert support from inception to launch of an FLS, including development of the business case, service specification, and resource and capacity planning
+- bespoke and expert support from inception to launch of an FLS, including support and templates for the development of the business case and service specification

-- facilitation of engagement with stakeholders, including commissioners, service planners, and NHS management to generate commitment to FLS and ensure that services are sustained
+- support to understand key stakeholders, including commissioners, service planners, and NHS management to generate commitment to FLS and ensure that services are sustained

 - assistance with induction and training of the fracture liaison nurse/practitioner

-- support for quality improvement to enable the development of an FLS to meet the UK FLS Clinical Standards, including periodic gap analysis and networking with peers
+- support for quality improvement to enable the development of an FLS to meet the UK FLS Clinical Standards, including support with gap analysis and networking with peers

 - advice regarding relevant protocols and care pathways for the service

-- advice regarding data collection and methods of analysis, reporting, evaluation and inputting to the FLS-DB
+- advice regarding data collection and methods of analysis, reporting, evaluation and inputting to national audits, such as the FLS-DB

 - guidance on providing good support and education for patients

-- and is underpinned by a range of freely available evidence-based online resources.
+This is underpinned by a range of freely available evidence-based online resources and training.